milesroberts-123/hetmers/README.md

 - [x] loop over multiple populations separately

+- [x] get population specific hetmers

+- [x] get hetmers shared across populations

+- [ ] use hash from kmers_to_hetmers to find shared hetmers in two different samples

+- [ ] write some tests

 - [ ] bayesian pool size (is n constant for each k-mer)

 - [ ] confidence intervals for allele frequencies